international-rural-school-report-v2/backend/README.md

   }
 ]
 ```
+- `id`: An integer representing the ID of the role in the `roles` table
+- `name`: A string representing the name of that role

 ### /public/issue-status
 Used to populate a dropdown of issue statuses for forms used to create or edit issues.
 If successful, will return a '200' HTTP status and an array of objects.
 Each object represents one status type in the `issue_status` table: